benjaminbellamy/rsvp/README.md

 Installing rsvp
 ---------------

+* You need apache to be able to connect to varnishadm, so copy /etc/varnish/secret to /etc/varnish/secret.www-data and chown www-data:www-data.
-You need to know how to create an Apache VHOST.
+* You need also to know how to create an Apache VHOST.
 That's about it.
-You need apache to be able to connect to varnishadm, so copy /etc/varnish/secret to /etc/varnish/secret.www-data and chown www-data:www-data.

 ```
 <VirtualHost *:81>